hawc2/dataspec/content/About/_index.md

 The National Forum's opening convening will take place in January of 2025, and the project will feature a series of additional events over the 2025 year.

+The National Forum schedule for the closed January 2025 convening of practitioners in copyrighted collections as data is as follows:

+*Day 1 - Monday, January 13, 2025*
+*Introduction to Data Speculations*

+Forum Opening

+Overview of Forum and Goals

+Workshop: Legal Frameworks for Copyright and Access

+*Day 2 - Tuesday, January 14, 2025*
+*SF Nexus: Testimonials from Curators and Researchers*

+Panel: Science Fiction Collection Libraries Consortium

+Lightning Talks: Digital Humanities and Science Fiction

+Keynote: Copyrighted Cultural Analytics - by Ted Underwood (UIUC)

+*Day 3 - Wednesday, January 15, 2025*
+*Copyrighted Collections as Data: Legal Obstacles, Problems and Opportunities*

+Panel: Curating Copyrighted Literature as Data

+Roundtable: Large-Scale Copyrighted Collections as Data in the Age of AI

+*Day 4 - Thursday, January 16, 2025*
+*Risks and Opportunities with Copyrighted Collections as Data*

+Working Session: The Value Proposition of Copyrighted Collections as Data

+Working Session: The Future of Library Stewardship of Copyrighted Collections as Data

 ![image](/images/sf_book_viz.png)

 # SF Nexus